 Insurers depend on the FHCF for prompt payment of claims to reimburse covered losses.
 One way the FHCF meets this liquidity need is by issuing "pre-event" debt.
-Although pre-event debt does not add to the FHCF's actual claims-paying capacity, the added liquidity provided through pre-event financing helps assure prompt payment of covered losses which can minimize market disruption.
+The added liquidity provided through pre-event financing helps assure prompt payment of covered losses which can minimize market disruption.